 - 2. Discussions: Where sensitive conversations are anticipated, Operations Zones must have a stand off from public spaces or be designed with acoustic speech privacy properties (where the user has a reasonable expectation that they will not be overheard).
 For example, private room/office and/or boardroom. - 3.
-Production: The production (generation and/or modification) of sensitive information (Protected) or assets must occur in an area that meets the criteria of an Operations Zone.
-Provisions that meet the requirements (or approved equivalent) outlined in this document must be met while the court reporter is out of the office and on assignment (court reporting). - 4.
+Production: The production (generation and/or modification) of Protected information or assets must occur in an area that meets the criteria of an Operations Zone. - 4.
 Destruction: All drafts or misprints (damaged copies and/or left over copies) must be destroyed by the contractor.
-Sensitive information (Protected) must be destroyed in accordance with the RCMP requirements.
+Protected information must be destroyed in accordance with the RCMP's Security Manual.
 The equipment/system (i.e. shredder) used to destroy sensitive material is rated according to the degree of destruction.
 RCMP approved destruction equipment must be utilized.